RubyBarSchool/Docker-Tutorial/README.md

   update      Update configuration of one or more containers wait        Block until one or more containers stop, then print their exit codes

-Run 'docker container COMMAND --help' for more information on a command.
 ```

 #### Docker pull